ivan-kleshnin/reactive-states/README.md

 ```

 In a single-stream version, `state.counter` increasing every second will trigger a recalculation of derived state every second.
-In a multi-stream version you can describe reactive dependencies per-field `someFlag.debounce(10)` but passing stuff betwee functions is complicated.
+In a multi-stream version you can describe reactive dependencies per-field `someFlag.debounce(10)` but passing stuff between functions is encomplicated.
 You can also mix-n-match approaches:

 ```js
 let derived = {          // RECORDS OF STREAMS